 CDA is short for Compact Disc Audio.
-It is not so much a file format, but rather the virtual display of individual titles on the round data carrier.
-The CDA files displayed in Windows Explorer can be understood as links.
-They are displayed as AIFF files in the macOS Finder.
-Therefore, they cannot be played if they are copied to the local hard drive.
-Just as a link to a file cannot call it up if it is not in the same system.
-Therefore you should not convert CDA to MP3, but import a CD directly onto the hard drive - with iTunes, the media player or even VLC.
+It is also less about a file format and more about the virtual display of individual titles on the round data carrier.
+The CDA files displayed in Windows Explorer can therefore rather be understood as links.
+In macOSFinder they appear as AIFF files.
+That's why they can't be played if you get them copied to the local hard drive.
+Just like a link to a file cannot call it if it is not on the same system.
+That's why you shouldn't convert CDA to MP3, but rather import a CD directly onto the hard drive - with iTunes, the media player or else VLC.

 As I said, the CDA format is more of a shortcut.
 Playback is therefore to be understood more in the process of reading out the CD by means of the laser in the drive.
 The links only serve to illustrate the individual tracks and their information; for example the playing time.
 Therefore, you shouldn't struggle to open the CD as a drive and want to play CDA.
 Simply open one of the above-mentioned pre-installed media programs under macOS or Windows - these can be used to play CDs very easily.

 Convert AIFF / CDA to MP3 - or: Import CD